 Taking time for travel preparedness isn’t just good common sense, but it’s also an essential part of being a more sustainable traveler.
 Being able to repair a buckle or mend a shirt mid-trip will reduce your need to purchase new gear.
 If you have the means to fix things when they break, you save items from the landfill and also the resources and carbon footprint of buying a new product to replace it.

 This is my personal travel preparedness list, and you’ll probably be able to tell that I love being prepared.
 If you’re thinking about the just-in-case items you need for a trip, use my list as a guide and take or leave items as they suit you.

 Just In Case Personal Items

 1. Vomit bag

 I truly hope you’ll never need this vomit bag, but if you feel even a little queasy you’ll be so thankful to have on hand.
 Your just in case travel kit is not complete without this.

 Just because you’ve never been motion sick doesn’t mean that it will never happen.
-Personally, I’ve never been car sick in my entire life, until riding in a van up tiny hairpins roads through high elevation in Peru.
-The different altitude got to me, and I’ve never felt that sick to my stomach in my life.
+Personally, I’ve never been car sick in my entire life, until riding in a van up tiny hairpin roads through high elevation in Peru.
+The changing altitude got to me, and I’ve never felt that sick to my stomach in my life.

 Remember that food is also a wild card – your stomach may not be used to the cuisine wherever you are, plus not every country has food code (“does this taste old to you?”).

 I met a Canadian man who had been vomited on while traveling – by people he didn’t know – twice.
 TWICE! *shudders* Let’s all agree to carry voimt bags so that if we corss paths somewhere in the orld, we don’t acccientally puke on each other.